Sreya-E-P/Science-Tutor-AI-ChatAPP/README.md

 Welcome to the Science Tutor Chat App, your ultimate companion for acing the NCERT board exams in India! 📚✨

 - 🔗 https://subjectmentor.azurewebsites.net/
+  (!
+Note: Access is granted only to personal microsoft accounts)

 - ### Demo
    https://www.youtube.com/watch?v=WSUTJ485-Pc